top of page

 - Where are the best locations to capture the Milky Way.

-- How to photograph the Milky Way to include a comprehensive review of the Exposure Triangle.
-We will also cover items needed for a successful photoshoot to include camera/lens/tripod types, headlamp, warm clothes, and proper footwear.
+- How to photograph the Milky Way to include a comprehensive review of the Exposure Triangle and the proper settings used to maximize your night sky results.

 - A basic processing workflow using Adobe Lightroom.